Cerne Abbas Giant: Interpretation

-Other samples, however, gave later dates ranging up to 1560; one possible explanation is that the Giant may have first been cut in the late Saxon period, but then abandoned for several centuries.
+Other samples, however, gave later dates ranging up to 1560; one possible explanation is that the giant may have first been cut in the late Saxon period, but then abandoned for several centuries.
 As the survey evidence also suggested that the giant's penis is of much later date than the rest of the figure, the National Trust has proposed that the feature could have been added by Holles as part of his parody of Cromwell when re-cutting the older figure.

 Modern history

 In 1920, the giant and the 4000 m2 site where it stands were donated to the National Trust by its then land-owners, Alexander and George Pitt-Rivers, and it is now listed as a Scheduled Monument.

+In 1921 Walter Long of Gillingham, Dorset, objected to the giant's nudity and conducted a campaign to either convert it to a simple nude, or to cover its supposed obscenity with a leaf.
+Long's protest gained some support, including that of two bishops, and eventually reached the Home Office.
+The Home Office considered the protest to be in humour, though the chief constable responded to say the office could not act against a protected scheduled monument.

 During World War II the giant was camouflaged with brushwood by the Home Guard in order to prevent its use as a landmark for enemy aircraft.

 According to the National Trust, the grass is trimmed regularly and the giant is fully re-chalked every 25 years.
 Traditionally, the National Trust has relied on sheep from surrounding farms to graze the site.
 However, in 2008 a lack of sheep, coupled with a wet spring causing extra plant growth, forced a re-chalking of the giant, with 17 tonnes of new chalk being poured in and tamped down by hand.
+In 2019, volunteers re-chalked the giant, and in 2026, about 300 volunteers and National Trust staff re-chalked it again.

 In 2006, the National Trust carried out the first wildlife survey of the Cerne Abbas Giant, identifying wild flowers including the green-winged orchid, clustered bellflower and autumn gentian, which are uncommon in England.

-In 1921 Walter Long of Gillingham, Dorset, objected to the giant's nudity and conducted a campaign to either convert it to a simple nude, or to cover its supposed obscenity with a leaf.
-Long's protest gained some support, including that of two bishops, and eventually reached the Home Office.
-The Home Office considered the protest to be in humour, though the chief constable responded to say the office could not act against a protected scheduled monument.